transentis/bptk_py/README.md

 Currently, we support two types of widgets to control the process:
 * **sliders**: Sliders allow you to select a value in an interval.
 Use "slider" as ``widget_type``.
 A slider requires ``start_value and maximum_value`` as described above.
 Example: ``("slider",'initialOpenTasks',100.0,1000.0)``
 * **checkbox**: If you want a checkbox, use "checkbox" as ``widget_type``.
 You do not have to supply ``start_value / maximum_value``.
 Example: ``("checkbox","initialStaff")``
+* **timerange**: This will give you a slider in which you can select time intervals within the graph to "zoom in/out" of certain parts of the graph.
+It gives you the power to further look into certain simulation periods.
+It is enough to just add the keyword "timerange" as ``widget_type``.
 For interactive plotting to work, you need to install an extension to jupyter lab.
 If you followed the above guide for initial setup, this should do in the terminal:
 ```
 souce bptk_test/bin/activate